Last Shout - Posted by: tsbaron - Mar. 27, 2011, 01:18:56 AM

 UMMMMM!
 WOW!
 After Dave found the code related to the font, we worked on it for awhile and finally, it happened!!!
 As you can see, full lowercase support is now enabled with no bugs thus far.
 Fantastical!!

-<Howard Dean>Yeaaaaaaaaaaaaaaaaaaaargh!</Howard Dean>.
+<Howard Dean>Yeaaaaaaaaaaaaaargh!</Howard Dean>.

 -Tuesday, August 10, 2004

 Thought I'd throw this up.
 I've been trying to hack the font routine these past few days.
 I discovered the font tiles weren't compressed after all.
 There happens to be space for a full ASCII alphabet set, but figuring out how to hack the code is another matter.
-D-boy helped with getting me the Courrier font, and Dave Shadoff will hopefully take a look at the code.
+D-boy helped with getting me the Courrier font, and David Shadoff will hopefully take a look at the code.
 I've decided to try and learn some PCE ASM so I'll see what I can do myself.
 Hope is on the way, it seems, with regards to this issue...

 -Sunday, August 1, 2004